objectiv/objectiv-analytics/bach/docs/source/bach/data-stores.rst

 =====================
 Supported data stores
 =====================
 Our aim is to support all popular data stores with Bach.
-Currently we support PostgreSQL and Google BigQuery; see below for more details and tips on each.
-Our roadmap includes Amazon Athena, Databrick, Redshift, Clickhouse, etcetera.
+Currently we support PostgreSQL and `Google BigQuery
+</docs/tracking/backend/snowplow/gcp-and-bigquery>`_; see below for more details and tips on each.
+Our roadmap
+includes Amazon Athena, Databrick, Redshift, Clickhouse, etcetera.

 PostgreSQL
 ---------------
-Out of the box, the Objectiv Collector `comes with a PostgreSQL database </docs/tracking/>`_.
+Out of the box, the Objectiv Collector `comes with a PostgreSQL database </docs/tracking/backend/>`_.
 There are no known compatibility issues - please let us know if you find any.

 Google BigQuery
 ---------------
 Google BigQuery is supported via a Snowplow pipeline.
-See `how to set up Google BigQuery
+See `how to set up GCP & BigQuery
-</docs/tracking/backend/snowplow/google-bigquery>`_.
+</docs/tracking/backend/snowplow/gcp-and-bigquery>`_.

 A few things are useful to keep in mind while modeling on BigQuery, see the tips below.